 listed on the Bronze skills chart.

-Be very aware of the front salto position.
-Gymnasts are not allowed to do a front pike until the Platinum level, since even at the Gold level
+- Be very aware of the front salto position.
+Gymnasts are not allowed to do a front pike until Platinum, since the Gold level

-If a coach actually coaches the gymnast through the routine (for instance, says "tuck jump" to a gymnast who forgets what to do next) the chief
+- If a coach provides verbal directions to the gymnast (for instance, saying "tuck jump" to a gymnast who forgets what to do next) the chief

 judge should take the deduction on this routine rather than just giving a warning.